bozsahin/cogs517-philosophy-of-cogsci/README.md

 LECTURE NOTES:

 Isms in philosophy of (cognitive) science (or: things to get out your chest before doing some serious work on philosophy of cogsci)

 Turing: What exactly is computation? (or: the real thing from the horse's mouth)

+GRADING:

+35% Brief Essays (5)

+20% presentation of material from the reader AND its related material

+15% participation in weekly questions and discussion

+30% Weekly quiz (in class, total of 12 quizzes, 10 counted toward grade, about 30 minutes)